-The letter must include (a) payer name, (b) payer TIN, (c) payer address, (d) type of return, (e) a statement that extension request is for providing statements to recipients, (f) reason for delay, and (g) the signature of the payer or authorized agent.
+The letter must include (a) payer name, (b) payer TIN, (c) payer address, (d) type of return (Form 1042-S, Form W-2, specific 1099 family form), (e) a statement that your extension request is for providing statements to recipients, (f) reason for delay, and (g) the signature of the payer or authorized agent.

-Your request must be postmarked by the date on which the statements are due to the recipients.
+Your request must be received no later than the date on which the statements are due to the recipients.
 If your request for an extension is approved, generally you will be granted a maximum of 30 extra days to furnish the recipient statements.